All children can occasionally be inattentive, impulsive or overactive. For students with ADHD those behaviors are typical and often severe.

 • Often forgetful in daily activities

-• Often fidgets with, taps hands or feet, or squirms in seat
+• Often fidgets with objects, taps hands or feet, or squirms in seat

 • Often leaves seat in situations when remaining seated is expected